 Instructions

-- Preheat the oven to 350°F. Prepare a large casserole dish by spraying it with non-stick cooking spray.
+- Preheat the oven to 350°F. Spray the pan with olive olive oil spray.
 Set aside.

-- In a large mixing bowl, add 12-ounce stuffing mix ingredients, ½ cup dried cranberries, and ½ cup chopped walnuts.
+- In a large mixing bowl, add 1 (12) ounce stuffing mix, ½ cup dried cranberries, and ½ cup chopped walnuts.
 Mix well and set aside.

-- Add 4 Tablespoons unsalted butter to a skillet and let it melt fully before adding ½ cup diced onion and ½ cup diced celery.
-Add ½ teaspoon salt and ½ teaspoon black pepper to season and cook for 3-4 minutes until the vegetables begin to soften.
+- In a large skillet, add 4 Tablespoons unsalted butter, and let the butter melt.
+Add ½ cup diced yellow onion, ½ cup celery, ½ teaspoon salt, and ½ teaspoon black pepper, saute for 3 to 4 minutes to let the vegetables begin to soften.

 - Add the stuffing to the prepared casserole dish and spread evenly.